Gogoxingxing/lc/leetcode.md

 /* The isBadVersion API is defined in the parent class VersionControl.
       boolean isBadVersion(int version); */
 // O(logN)
+/*
+Time: O(logn)
+Use binary search, everytime check the mid is bad or not, if yes, update right, otherwise update left.
+Finally, the left should be the answer.
+*/
 public class Solution extends VersionControl {
     public int firstBadVersion(int n) {
         int start = 1;